How To Make Cold Foam: Learn This Coffee Trick With Us

 What if I told you that you don’t need to drop big bucks at the cafe to enjoy a delightful foam-topped iced coffee drink?
 Preparing cold foam at home is easier than you think.

-All you need is milk, flavoured extract, and syrup to elevate the sweet cream nature of your cold coffee or cold brews just like your local coffee shop!
+All you need is milk, flavored extract, and syrup to elevate the sweet cream nature of your cold coffee or cold brews just like your local coffee shop!
 You don’t even need any fancy equipment.
 No matter what you have on hard, there’s a way to make cold foam.
 We’ll walk you through them all.

 Learn this coffee trick with us as you explore how to make cold foam at home.